Home Heat Pump Guide

 Feature Monoblock Split System

-Refrigerant location Outdoor unit only Flows between indoor and outdoor units
+Refrigerant location Outdoor unit only Flows between indoor and outdoor

 Connection to house Water pipes Refrigerant lines

-Indoor unit required No (just a cylinder and controls) Yes
+Indoor unit required No Yes

-F-gas qualification needed No (sealed refrigerant circuit) Yes (refrigerant handled on site)
+F-gas qualification needed No (sealed circuit) Yes

-UK market share ~80% of residential installations ~20% of residential installations
+UK market share ~80% ~20%

-Typical cost £8,000-£14,000 installed £9,000-£16,000 installed
+Typical cost £8,000–£14,000 £9,000–£16,000

 Monoblock Heat Pump: Pros and Cons